 Step 5 – If you cannot reach an agreement and you’ve tried mediation, you are headed for trial.
 Trial can be the most stressful and challenging thing you will ever do.
 Considering a trial is your last chance to get the resolution you want, it can also be one of the most important.
 Not only do you have to present all the information that the judge needs to make a decision, you have to follow all the rules that govern the court.
 If you make a mistake, you may be prevented from providing that piece of information that could have made the difference.
 An attorney can take that worry and concern from you, because he or she has been educated and trained in the rules and procedures of court and knows exactly the information that the judge needs to give a good ruling.

-The attorneys at Ashby Law can help you through all stages of divorce, whether it is contested or not.
+The attorneys at Pacific Northwest Family Law can help you through all stages of divorce, whether it is contested or not.
 Schedule an appointment now by calling 509-572-3700.